pgdogdev/docs/docs/features/sharding/cross-shard.md

 This assumes that all shards in the cluster have an identical schema.
 This is typically desired to make management of sharded databases simpler, but in scenarios where this is not possible, DDL queries can always be routed to specific shards using [manual routing](manual-routing.md).

-!!! note
-    PgDog doesn't use two-phase commit so make sure your DDL statements are idempotent and can be retried in case of an error.
+If [two-phase commit](2pc.md) is enabled, DDL statements have a high chance to be atomic.
+Alternatively, they can generally be written to be idempotent and safe to retry in case of error.

 ### Two-phase commit

-Currently, PgDog doesn't use two-phase commit to synchronize changes across all shards.
-Support for this feature is currently being built, and will require database operators to enable [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html).
+PgDog supports Postgres' [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html) and [two-phase commit](2pc.md).
+If enabled, cross-shard writes have a high chance to be atomic and eventually consistent.

 ## Aggregates